rafiwts/Discord_bot/README.md

 ```
 By using this command, you make sure that the style of the code will be checked before commiting any changes to the repository.

-- following command runs the project (note that the command may vary depending on the operating system you use)
+- following command runs the project (note that the command may vary depending on the operating system you use):
 ```shell
 python3 main.py
 ```